LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

-Fenian Naezana, a young empress meets a dark power that they don't fully understand - promising them power beyond belief and the ability to fill their father's shoes, Fenian
+Fenian Naezana, a young empress meets a dark power that they don't fully understand - promising them power beyond belief and the ability to fill their father's shoes, Fenian joins with this force, leading to the present day.
+This evil force is Musoko, a weakened form of an ancient Dragon from Chimo -Nahagi -